-Schedule V Substance Possession in Wisconsin
+Schedule V Drug Possession in Wisconsin

 Schedule 5 Substances are defined by the DEA and State of Wisconsin as having “lower potential for abuse than Schedule IV and consist of preparations containing limited quantities of certain narcotics.”

 - Cough preparations with less than 200 milligrams of codeine or per 100 milliliters